History & Legacy

-Camp LUCK, Lucky Unlimited Cardiac Kids, began when the passions of four people merged.
-Jay “Bird” Thompson and René Herlong had a vision of creating a summer camp for children with significant heart disease.
-They pitched this idea to a meeting of the family support group, Levine Cardiac Kids.
-At that meeting, they learned that they had two very enthusiastic partners in Kim Jackson and her son, Jacob.
-Jacob had been to a similar camp in California, and he and his mother were eager to provide local kids with a similar opportunity.
-This melding of passions was the spark that ignited others to join in on the effort, and Camp LUCK was born.
+In 2009, Camp LUCK began when the passions of four people merged.
+Jay “Bird” Thompson, our current camp director, and his friend, Dr. Rene Herlong, a pediatric cardiologist, had a vision of creating a summer camp for children with significant congenital heart disease.
+They pitched this idea to a heart-family support group, Levine Cardiac Kids.
+At that meeting, they learned that they had two very enthusiastic partners in a heart mom, Kim Jackson, and her heart kid, Jacob.
+A teenager at the time, Jacob had been to a heart camp in California and he and his mother were eager to provide local kids with a similar residential camp experience.
+This melding of passions was the spark that ignited others to join in the effort, and Camp LUCK was born.

-Family Camp was an introduction to the idea of a future Kids Camp for the families in Levine Cardiac Kids, and it was a resounding success.
-After our first Family Camp, we formed a Board of Directors and began the hard work of creating a Kids Camp.
-Several months after our first Family Camp, Jacob Jackson died after his last of many surgeries for his heart defect.
-The Camp LUCK community was devastated, but we all knew how much Jacob wanted to have a Kids Camp for his friends with heart problems.
-Jacob’s death turned that spark into a bonfire!
-All of us were re-energized to create this camp as Jacob’s legacy.
+Initially, in 2010, Camp LUCK held a weekend Family Camp for the families in Levine Cardiac Kids.
+It was a resounding success.
+After our first Family Camp, we formed a Board of Directors and began the task of creating a Kids Camp.
+Sadly, later that year, Jacob Jackson passed away following his last surgery to correct a heart defect.
+Our Camp LUCK community was devastated.
+We all knew how much Jacob had wanted to have a Kids Camp for his friends with heart problems.
+His death turned that spark into a bonfire!
+We became energetic and even more determined to create Camp LUCK as Jacob’s legacy.

 In 2012, we held our inaugural Kids Camp on the grounds of the YMCA Camp Cherokee and it continues to grow each year.
 Much of our success belongs to the vision of our four founders and the support of our many wonderful volunteers, staff, donors and especially our heart families.